-The Institute of Company lawyers (IBJ-IJE) is the professional body for 2431 company lawyers in Belgium
+The Institute of Company Lawyers (IBJ-IJE) is the professional body for 2573 company lawyers in Belgium

 Company lawyers guide their companies through legal risks and opportunities on a daily basis.